jarnoux/mojito-pipeline/BLOG.md

-# Scheduled Rendering and Pipelining in Latency Sensitive Web Applications ([Mojito Pipeline](https://github.com/yahoo/mojito-pipeline))
+# Scheduled Rendering and Pipelining in Latency Sensitive Web Applications - [Mojito Pipeline](https://github.com/yahoo/mojito-pipeline)

 Rendering views for a web app that has less than trivial backends can quickly become problematic as the app most often ends up holding onto resources waiting for the full response from all backend.
 This is acceptable when all backends are reasonably quick, but otherwise it can become a strategic painpoint that monopolizes memory, hangs the user's connection for seconds with nothing else than a blank page and an idle connection.
 At Yahoo Search, we depend on several backends that forced us to become creative if we wanted to step up end-to-end performance.
 To decrease perceived latency, even-out bandwith usage and free-up front-end memory faster, we decided to adopt an approach that facebook detailed in [this post](https://www.facebook.com/note.php?note_id=389414033919).